Lucky not to have a gardener

 And I’m happy to say the mulberry trees have once again brought us and the entertaining Louries buckets of delicious, fresh fruit; and a host of other birds to party with them.

-Lemons and limes abound but I must admit though that I have been battling to find and pick the twenty avocados[2] a week that we are accustomed to for nine-months of the year; we think the tornado that brushed the village knocked a lot of the flowers off.
+Lemons and limes abound but I must admit though that I have been battling to find and pick the twenty avocados[2] a week that we are accustomed to for nine-months of the year; we think the tornado that brushed the village six months ago knocked a lot of the flowers off.

-One crop that was completely unpredicted was the nectar-flow this last spring; thanks perhaps to the astonishing hail storm in June this has been a truly amazing season.
+One crop that was completely unpredicted was the nectar-flow this last spring; thanks perhaps to the astonishing mid-winter hail storm, this has been a truly amazing season.
 Having 170 bottles already safely harvested, with the promise of more to come has been a total surprise; surpassing any previous robbing that I recall in October.

 Do we harvest the honey or rob the bees?